 Issues For Carers

-The prognosis, treatment and recurrence of HIV and AIDS-related illnesses are variable.
+The prognosis, treatment and recurrence of HIV and AIDS-related illnesses vary.
 People may be at “death’s door” many times.
-This up and down course challenged care providers, both personal and professional.
+This up and down course challenges both professional and non-professional care providers.

 Carers who may often be partners as well, may become depleted by the energy used in anticipatory grief.
 On the other hand, giving up the carer role is often experienced as a major loss of identity.